snugghash/homomorphically-encrypted-bank/researchLog.md

 - 1200; Done with rebuilding ingestion, possibly direct to spark as a batch this time.
 20190131
 - 0908; Switching to ETH blockchain to simulate transaction as the protocol has an address-transaction model as opposed to BTC's address-changes-every-transaction privacy model.
+20190201
+- 1107; AWS lambda fn for HE?
+But no parallelization, no joy.